ericwarren9/ericwarren9.github.io/index.md

 Hello everyone, my name is Eric Warren.
 I am a Master's Candidate in Statistics at North Carolina State University.

-My career interests include sports, finance, and healthcare analytics and I hope to become a Data Scientist.
+My career interests include sports, finance, and healthcare analytics and I hope to become a future Data Scientist.

 Some hobbies I have include:
   + Sports (I have played almost every sport imaginable).